CharlieJT/Simon-Memory-Game/tests.md

 I tested using Jasmine, taking it one step at a time.
 I would get my tests to first fail and then get them to pass to ensure they were working as they should be working.
 I generated a nice chunk of testing.

+Also, [Jasmine-Jquery CDN](https://github.com/velesin/jasmine-jquery) has been added to my jasmine html to ensure Jasmine can test JQuery too.

-My Intention is to learn more about Jasmine testing and the uses you can get out of it so I can incorporate extra testing in the future.
+The intention is to learn more about Jasmine testing and the uses you can get out of it so I can incorporate extra testing in to projects in the future.

 Files used for Jasmine testing: